David Christian (historian)

-David Gilbert Christian (born June 30, 1946), a historian and scholar of Russian history, has become notable for teaching and promoting the emerging discipline of Big History.
+David Gilbert Christian (born June 30, 1946) is a historian and scholar of Russian history.
+He has become notable for teaching and promoting the emerging discipline of Big History.
 In 1989 he began teaching the first course on the topic, examining history from the Big Bang to the present using a multidisciplinary approach with the assistance of scholars in diverse specializations from the sciences, social sciences, and humanities.
 Big History frames human history in terms of cosmic, geological, and biological history.
 Christian is credited with coining the term Big History and he serves as president of the International Big History Association.
 Christian's best-selling Teaching Company course entitled Big History caught the attention of philanthropist Bill Gates, who is funding Christian's efforts to develop a program to bring the course to secondary-school students worldwide.

 Early life

 Christian was born in Brooklyn, New York, to British and American parents.
 He grew up in Nigeria and England.
 He completed his pre-university education at Atlantic College, an international sixth form in Wales.
 He then earned his B.A. from Oxford University, an M.A. in Russian history from the University of Western Ontario, and a Ph.D. in nineteenth century Russian history from Oxford University in 1974.